cargomail-org/grip/README.md

 Certificate-bound access tokens can be used to identify public clients (those without authentication credentials) as stated in  [section 4](https://www.rfc-editor.org/rfc/rfc8705#section-4) of the [RFC8705](https://www.rfc-editor.org/rfc/rfc8705) specification.

-## 2-Legged OAuth 2.0 Identity Propagation Flow
+## 2-Legged OAuth 2.0 Identity Propagation

 The sequence diagram illustrated in Figure&nbsp;2 shows the 2-legged identity propagation flow without end-user involvement, where the client requests access to resources stored on the RS on-behalf-of the impersonated user.